 Dedication and self-motivation – students will spend a lot of their own time in the recording studio.

-The Music School is equipped with a 24-track digital recording studio, a technology room, custom-made recording spaces and live rooms.
-The technology room has fifteen hi-spec iMacs running Logic, Reason and Sibelius software, all of which are essential parts of the Music Technology course.
-The studio contains an Apple G5 computer running Logic and Reason sequencing software and is also fully equipped to handle analogue recording techniques.
+The Music School is equipped with a digital recording studio, a technology room, custom-made recording spaces and live rooms.
+The technology room has fifteen hi-spec iMacs running Logic which is an essential part of the Music Technology course.
+The studio contains an Apple Mac Pro computer running Logic with a Tascam 24 track digital mixing desk.
 Sixth Form music technologists have full access to these facilities and are expected to use them fully both in and out of lesson time.

 Music Technology A level opens up a number of avenues for degree courses and subsequent careers in arts or technology-related areas.
-Many universities now offer Music Technology degrees, and the subject is viewed by many as an interesting combination of arts and technology.
+Many universities offer Music Technology degrees and the subject is viewed by many as an interesting combination of arts and technology.

 This course is suitable for all students who have a specific interest in both music and production/recording.
-It is important to be proficient in an instrument, to be comfortable with traditional musical notation, to be experienced in working with computers and, ideally, to have had experience with music applications.
-It is highly preferable that students have taken GCSE music.
+It is preferable that students have taken GCSE music or can demonstrate previous experience of music composition.

 Above all, music technologists have to be extremely dedicated and self-motivated students, willing to spend a lot of their own time in the recording studio.
 Those who do, find the course extremely fulfilling, valuable and interesting.
-Please speak to the Music department if you are unsure whether this course would be suitable for you or not.
+Please speak to the Music department to explore what this course may have to offer you.

 Please follow our Twitter feed (@rgs_music) for the latest updates.